 REVELATION IS HISTORY

-Revelation simply gives us an overview of the major historical events involving God's people from the commencement of the Church at Christ's first coming until the time of His second coming and Millennial reign.
+Revelation simply gives us an overview of the major historical events involving God's people from the commencement of the Church age at Christ's first coming, until the time of His second coming and Millennial reign.

-In 16th century Europe the world-changing Protestant Reformation began, largely as a result of the widespread availability of the Holy Scriptures made possible by the invention of the printing press.
-The tumultuous changes of those years also had ongoing consequences for the Churches of God.
+In the 16th century, Europe experienced the world-changing Protestant Reformation.
+This came about largely as a result of the widespread availability of the Holy Scriptures, made possible by the invention of the printing press.
+The tumultuous changes of those years also had ongoing consequences for the Church of God.

-In response to beliefs such as these, the Catholics instigated the Counter-Reformation in an effort to dispel the new teachings.
+In response to assertions such as these, the Catholics instigated the Counter-Reformation in an effort to dispel the new teachings.

 This of necessity involved alternative explanations of prophecies.

-The main thrust of the Catholic counter argument was that the time related prophecies of the book of Revelation were not talking about years, but rather about days.
-One such theory placed all the prophesied events in the first century or two after Christ, a theory now known as "Preterism".
-Another Catholic theory placed most of the events of the book of Revelation way off into the future.
+The main thrust of the Catholic counter-argument was that the time related prophecies of the book of Revelation were not talking about years, but rather about days.
+One theory placed all the prophesied events in the first century or two after Christ.
+This theory is now known as "Preterism".
+Another theory placed most of the events of the book of Revelation way off into the future.
 This school of thought is today referred to as "Futurism".

-In the 20th century, however, under the leadership of Herbert W Armstrong (HWA) and others, many Futurist interpretations of prophecies in the book of Revelation made their way into the Churches of God.
+In the 19th and 20th centuries however, under the guidance of Seventh Day Adventist leader Ellen G White, Church of God (Seventh Day) leader Andrew N Dugger, and Worldwide Church of God leader Herbert W Armstrong, many Futurist interpretations of prophecies in the book of Revelation made their way into the Churches of God.

-It is true that the prophecies involving the Church eras of Revelation 2 and 3 were recognised by HWA as history.
-Other prophecies from Revelation, however, such as "the two witnesses", "the 200 million man army", "Armageddon", "the seven trumpets", "the seven last plagues", "Babylon is fallen", the final "Beast" power of Revelation 13 and 17, and many other related Biblical prophecies such as the Olivet Prophecy’s "great tribulation" and the "ten toes" of the Daniel 2 statue, were all assigned by him a place in the future.
+It is true that Armstrong recognised the prophecies concerning the Church eras, found in Revelation 2 and 3, as history.
+However, other prophecies from Revelation, such as "the two witnesses", "the 200 million man army", "the seven trumpets", "the seven last plagues", "Armageddon", "Babylon is fallen", the final "Beast" power of Revelation 13 and 17, and many other related Biblical prophecies such as the Olivet Prophecy’s "great tribulation" and the "ten toes" of the Daniel 2 statue, were all assigned by him a place in the future.
 Unfortunately, we still carry this baggage with us today.

 To understand the Historicist framework of prophecy, it is essential to have a good knowledge of Bible chronology.
 God is the Master Mathematician and He does things "properly and in order" (I Cor 14:40).
-He is the ruler of the pages of history and has foretold this history in very figurative language in the pages of Scripture, using many numbers and timelines.
+He is the ruler of the pages of history and has foretold this history in very figurative language in the pages of Scripture, with frequent use of numbers and timelines.

 Regrettably however, the Churches of God rarely factor sound Bible chronology into their explanations.

-As complicated as Revelation at first appears, it is in essence simply a description of the 2000 years of history between Christ's first coming and His second coming.
-Its focus is primarily on three things:
+As complicated as Revelation at first appears, it is in essence simply an account of the 2000 years of history between Christ's first coming and His second coming.
+Its focus is primarily on:

 1) the people who have entered into the New Covenant with God, i.e. His Church, described mainly in chapters 2, 3, 7, 12, 14 and 19-22.